-Frequently Asked Questions Concerning the September 23, 2013 Opinion
+Frequently Asked Questions Concerning the Status of the CMU Litigation

 As disclosed by Marvell Technology Group Ltd. (“Marvell”) in a press release dated December 27, 2012, on December 26, 2012, a jury in Pittsburgh delivered a verdict in a lawsuit brought by Carnegie Mellon University (“CMU”) against Marvell in the United States District Court for the Western District of Pennsylvania (the “Court”).
 The jury found that the two CMU patents at issue were literally and willfully infringed and not invalid, and awarded damages in the amount of $1.17 billion.
 As stated in Marvell’s December 27 press release, Marvell believes that the evidence and the law do not support the jury’s findings and the award of damages.
 As a result, Marvell has sought to overturn the verdict in post-trial motions before the District Court and in view of the Court’s rulings, as discussed herein, plans to appeal to the U.S. Court of Appeals for the Federal Circuit in Washington, D.C.

-Marvell is providing the following FAQs as of September 26, 2013 to provide additional information to Marvell stakeholders and partners regarding the September 23, 2013 Opinion in the CMU litigation.
+Marvell is providing the following FAQs as of April 7, 2014 to provide additional information to Marvell stakeholders and partners regarding the current status of the CMU litigation.
 Marvell has compiled the following from publicly available sources including the proceedings of the litigation.
 Marvell believes that additional details regarding Marvell’s position regarding the jury verdict and the litigation may further clarify the status of the CMU litigation.